The Ray Tracing Sampler: Bayesian Sampling of Neural Networks for Everyone: Applications

 \section{Applications}

 In this paper, we focus on the applications to parameter spaces with large numbers of dimensions ($>1000$).
 This is because global and hybrid global/local samplers like nested sampling and normalizing flows are often better choices for lower-dimensional problems.
 For such high-dimensional problems, the only practical algorithms are gradient-based, including Hamiltonian Monte Carlo (HMC) and ray tracing.
-We first examine sampling dynamics for a 10,000-dimensional Gaussian distribution in Section \ref{s:gaussian}, and then apply the ray tracing method to neural networks with 1400 to 1.5 billion parameters in Sections \ref{s:um} to \ref{s:1B}.
+We first examine sampling dynamics for a 10000-dimensional Gaussian distribution in Section \ref{s:gaussian}, and then apply the ray tracing method to neural networks with 1400 to 1.5 billion parameters in Sections \ref{s:um} to \ref{s:1B}.
 Additional comparisons with HMC for standard distributions appear in Appendix \ref{a:hmc}.
-Herein, all autocorrelation times are computed using the \cite{Sokal1996MonteCM} estimator.
+Herein, all autocorrelation times are computed as described in Section \ref{s:gaussian}.